-A notification of the 'opt-out' disclosure mentioned in questions 25 and 26 is a requirement to lawfully disclose PII data (other than sensitive personal information) to third parties without the relevant individual's consent under the 'opt-out' mechanism.
+A notification of the 'opt-out' disclosure is a requirement to lawfully disclose PII data (other than sensitive personal information) to third parties without the relevant individual's consent under the 'opt-out' mechanism.

 Other transparency duties

 31 | Are there any other public transparency duties?